Trees

 But you must send us a Five Day Notice telling us of the work you want to do.

-My protected tree is dead or dangerous and needs urgent work - what do I do?
+My protected tree is dead or dangerous and needs urgent work

 You must send us a Five Day Notice telling us of the work you want to do.